 Key Takeaways

 Aside from keeping track of eligible employees for the No Tax on Tips deduction, employers must file W-2 Forms to the IRS and the employee, outlining the amount of cash tips received and the employee’s occupation.
-This ensures employees have accurate information when filing their taxes and claiming the deduction.
+Specifically, employers will want to fill out Box 12 with the new TP code to record the amount of tips earned and Box 14b with the tipped occupation code based on the IRS determination.

 For many employers, using modern payroll software can make the reporting process effortless with tools that will prepare Form W-2s for sending to the IRS while also managing employee compensation regarding tipped wages.